Saturday, October 31, 2020

 An adventure with an atmosphere?

 Visually, I loved how Ooze combined the two resolutions for great effect.
-Low is obviously used to display a range of gorgeous images whilst the clarity of Medium is put to great use in order to read the text.
-This is superb and works really well.
+Low is obviously used to display a range of gorgeous images whilst the clarity of Medium is put to great use to read the text.
+This is superb and works well.
 Weirdly, not every room you visit appears to have its own separate image which I found a little confusing at first.

 The audio is superb with lots of samples for eerie creaks, footsteps, ghoulish screams and so on.
 However, the atmosphere is spoilt by the ST's keyboard clicks, which I didn't see any way to disable.
 It's no big deal but I'd have preferred to disable them because they are a lot louder than the sampled sound effects. (and no, xcontrol did not work)